On the number of vertices of projective polytopes: Oriented matroid setting

-\begin{proposition} \cite{RAMIREZALFONSIN2001} The following properties establish a link between chessboards, reorientations of a LOM, and travels: \begin{enumerate}[(a)] \item $B[A]$ is invariant under reorientations of $M_A$. \item If in a pair of consecutive columns there is one black square between the top travel $TT$ and the bottom travel $BT$, they follow symmetrically opposite paths through the entries of the matrix; in other words, if $TT$ makes a single horizontal movement from $a_{i,j}$ to $a_{i,j+1}$ and continues its movement forward in the same row (i.e $a_{i,j} = a_{i,j+1}$) , then $BT$ goes from $a_{i+h,j+1}$ to $a_{i+h,j}$ and moves vertically to $a_{i+h-1, j}$ (i.e. $a_{i+h,j+1}\neq a_{i+h,j}$), with $h\geq{1}$, and vice versa. \end{enumerate}
+\begin{remark} \cite{RAMIREZALFONSIN2001} The following statements establish a link between chessboards, reorientations of a LOM, and $BT$ and $TT$: \begin{enumerate}[(a)] \item $B[A]$ is invariant under reorientations of $M_A$. \item If in a pair of consecutive columns there is one black square between the top travel $TT$ and the bottom travel $BT$, they follow symmetrically opposite paths through the entries of the matrix; in other words, if $TT$ makes a single horizontal movement from $a_{i,j}$ to $a_{i,j+1}$ and continues its movement forward in the same row (i.e $a_{i,j} = a_{i,j+1}$) , then $BT$ goes from $a_{i+h,j+1}$ to $a_{i+h,j}$ and moves vertically to $a_{i+h-1, j}$ (i.e. $a_{i+h,j+1}\neq a_{i+h,j}$), with $h\geq{1}$, and vice versa. \end{enumerate} \end{remark}